 So this is how we broke it down.

-Our farmhouse fireplace and mantel was build into three pieces: the top, and the two sides.
+Our faux fireplace mantel was build into three pieces: the top, and the two sides.

 First we build the two sides: